Queen Mary 2 in the Solent

 Launched in 2004, RMS Queen Mary 2, flagship of Cunard Line, is a colossal transatlantic ocean liner, measuring one thousand one hundred and thirty two feet in length, with a beam of 120 feet, with a draft of 32’8”.
 Her height from keel to funnel is 236 feet.
 Her passenger capacity is 3,090, and her speed is 30 knots.
 Although larger cruise ships have been made, QM2 remains the largest ocean going liner.

-A basic view: The ship offers over 1300 cabins, from the simple (although comfortable) to the ultra-luxurious, many restaurants (although a few are exclusive to the higher echelon staterooms), children’s nursery, two-tier theater, multi-purpose theater/planetarium, large dance hall with stage, karaoke in the Golden Lion Club, live musical entertainment, and a casino.
+A basic view: The ship offers over 1300 cabins, from the simple (although comfortable) to the ultra-luxurious, many restaurants (although a few are exclusive to the less economical staterooms), children’s nursery, two-tier theater, multi-purpose theater/planetarium, large dance hall with stage, karaoke in the Golden Lion Club, live musical entertainment, and a casino.

 Many of the artist’s paintings are displayed throughout the ship, two in the Commodore Lounge on 9 Deck and many surrounding both sides of the Illuminations Theater and extended halls.
 Intermittently, between 2004 and 2006, James taught art classes on board.